Juror urges US judge to uphold US$80 million Roundup verdict against Bayer

 Bayer, which bought Roundup maker Monsanto for US$63 billion last year, says Roundup and its active ingredient glyphosate are safe for human use and not carcinogenic.
 It faces Roundup cancer lawsuits by more than 13,400 plaintiffs.

-The company in filings on Monday only identified the writer as "juror #5."
+The company in filings on Monday only identified the letter writer as "juror #5."

 Last week's letter marks the second time jurors in the Roundup litigation called on judges to uphold their verdicts.